MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 They were forced to iteratively spend money on upgrading those machines, until finally, one was able to perform the required analysis.
 It had taken them 12 months from the date of purchase to get to this point.

-If, instead of purchasing hardware, they had turned to the cloud, they would have been able to have had their initial machine running within minutes.
+If, instead of purchasing hardware, they had turned to the cloud, just has you have now done, they would have been able to have had their initial machine running within minutes.

 If it was underpowered, they would have been able to upgrade it to a larger machine, again within a matter of minutes.
 They probably wouldn’t even have had to re-install the software.